bblanchon/ArduinoJsonTroubleshooter/src/pages/v7/runtime/nul-not-supported.md

     page: /deadend.md
 ---

-First, ArduinoJson only supports NUL characters since [version 6.19](/news/2022/01/08/arduinojson-6-19-0/), so make sure you are up-to-date.

-Next, the Arduino [`String`](https://www.arduino.cc/reference/en/language/variables/data-types/stringobject/) class doesn't support NUL characters, so you have to use another string type, like [`JsonString`](/v7/api/jsonstring/), like this:
+The Arduino [`String`](https://www.arduino.cc/reference/en/language/variables/data-types/stringobject/) class doesn't support NUL characters, so you have to use another string type, like [`JsonString`](/v7/api/jsonstring/), like this:

 ```c++
 JsonString myString = doc["myString"];